Deuterostome: Fossil record

 Deuterostomes have a rich fossil record with thousands of fossil species being found throughout the Phanerozoic.
 There are also a few earlier fossils that may represent deuterostomes, but these remain debated.
 The earliest of these disputed fossils are the tunicate-like organisms Burykhia and Ausia from the Ediacaran period.
 While these may in fact be tunicates, others have interpreted them as cnidarians or sponges, and as such their true affinity remains uncertain.
 Another Ediacaran fossil, Arkarua, may represent the earliest echinoderm, while Yanjiahella from the early Cambrian (Fortunian) period is another notable stem group echinoderm.

 Fossils of one major deuterostome group, the echinoderms (whose modern members include sea stars, sea urchins and crinoids), are quite common from the start of Stage 3 of the Cambrian, starting with forms such as Helicoplacus.
 Two other Cambrian Stage 3 (521-514 mya) species, Haikouichthys and Myllokunmingia from the Chengjiang biota, are the earliest body fossils of fish, whereas Pikaia, discovered much earlier but from the Mid Cambrian Burgess Shale, is now regarded as a primitive chordate.
 The Mid Cambrian fossil Rhabdotubus johanssoni has been interpreted as a pterobranch hemichordate, whereas Spartobranchus is an acorn-worm from the Burgess Shale, providing proof that all main lineages were already well established 508 mya.

-On the other hand, fossils of early chordates are very rare, as non-vertebrate chordates have no bone tissue or teeth, and fossils of no Post-Cambrian non-vertebrate chordates are known aside from the Permian-aged Paleobranchiostoma, trace fossils of the Ordovician colonial tunicate Catellocaula, and various Jurassic-aged and Tertiary-aged spicules tentatively attributed to ascidians..
+On the other hand, fossils of early chordates are very rare, as non-vertebrate chordates have no bone tissue or teeth, and fossils of no Post-Cambrian non-vertebrate chordates are known aside from the Permian-aged Paleobranchiostoma, trace fossils of the Ordovician colonial tunicate Catellocaula, and various Jurassic-aged and Tertiary-aged spicules tentatively attributed to ascidians.
 Fossils of Echinodermata are very common after the Cambrian.
 Fossils of Hemichordata are less common, except for graptolites until the Lower Carbonoferous.

 Phylogeny

-As of 2024, the deuterostomes are considered to be monophyletic.
+Deuterostomes have long been considered one of the principal monophyletic clades of bilaterian animals.
+However, recent phylogenomic analyses have questioned this interpretation.
+Deep relationships among the major bilaterian lineages may remain unresolved.
 The ancestral deuterostome was most likely a benthic worm that possessed a cartilaginous skeleton, a central nervous system, and gill slits.
-Approximate dates for clades are given in millions of years ago (mya).